yugedata/Options_Data_Science/README.md

 e) Run mine.py right before market opens. ~09:25 EST

 ** ONLY IF CREATING FILES FROM INSIDE mine.py
 The tables created for puts and calls are based off the wanted and unwanted columns.
 They are hard coded into arrays (wanted_columns & unwanted_columns).
 To create tables with different columns, move the specific column name from one array to the other, all must be accounted for in both lists.

+After getting familiar with the mine script, refer to test_trade how where to insert your own trading logic

  Future addons:
  1) live trading
  2) back testing